steveseguin/social_stream/api.md

 - `IN_CHANNEL`: Channel number to receive messages (optional)
 - `OUT_CHANNEL`: Channel number to send messages (optional)

+The default channel value is used if not specified

 ### Channel System Explained

 The channel system allows for more granular control over message routing: